FangRuoqing/tp/docs/UserGuide.md

 Examples:
 * `delete Betsy` deletes the contact with the contact name `Betsy` in the address book.

-### Adding a company tag to a person : `co`
+### Tagging a company to a person : `co`

-Adds the specified company tag name to the specified contact.
+Tags the specified company name to the specified contact.

 Format: `co NAME c/COMPANY_NAME`

-* Adds the company tag to the person's contact.
+* Tags the company name to the person's contact.
 The specified `NAME` of the contact to add the company tag is case-insensitive. e.g `co John Doe c/TikTok` is the same as `co john doe c/TikTok`
+* You can remove company tag from a person's contact by typing `co NAME c/`, leaving the COMPANY_NAME as empty.
+If the person's contact did not have a company tag and `co NAME c/` is entered, the person's contact will remain the same.

 Examples:
 * `co Betsy c/Google` adds the company tag `Google` to the contact name `Betsy` in the address book.
+* * `co Alex c/` removes the company tag from the contact name `Alex` in the address book.

 ### Locating persons by company tag : `findco`